 In 2017, Jon was commissioned by The Nare, a luxury hotel in Cornwall, to write a spy novella set in and around the hotel, which is located on the Roseland Peninsula.
 To Snare A Spy is available to buy from the hotel.

-His new J.S.Monroe thriller, Forget My Name, is published by Head of Zeus on 4 October 2018 – ‘super Thursday’ – and will will be published in the US by Park Row Books (HarperCollins) in Summer 2019.
+His new J.S.Monroe thriller, Forget My Name, was published by Head of Zeus in hardback and as an eBook in October 2018 and will will be published in paperback on 13 June 2019. it will be published by Park Row Books in the US as The Last Thing She Remembers on 28 May 2019.
+Translation rights have so far been sold to six countries.